MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-intro-content.md

 - **Zero downtime blue/green deployment pipelines**: Build and release pipelines must be consistent and transparent to end-users.
 The pipelines must be fully automated to deploy stamps as a single operational unit, using blue/green deployments with continuous validation applied.

-- **Infrastructure as code (IaC)**: Uses Terraform to apply the principle of IaC, providing version control and a standardised operational approach for infrastructure components.
+- **Infrastructure as code (IaC)**: Uses Terraform to apply the principle of IaC, providing version control and a standardized operational approach for infrastructure components.

 - **Environment consistency**: Consistency is applied across all considered environments, with the same deployment pipeline code used across production and pre-production environments.
 This eliminates risks associated with deployment and process variations across environments.